albertyw/codemancer/README.md

 Changes from Currently Extension
 --------------------------------

- - Converted into nginx-backed website
+ - Converted into nginx/docker website
  - Removed use of LocalStorage for configs
  - Removed Notifications based on S3 data
  - Removed geolocation.
 It currently only works in San Francisco, but can be modified to use HTML5's